 The Application Checklist page, which you should check frequently, will let you review the documents that we’ve received and determine which we still need.
 Admissions officers won’t be able to review your application fully unless we have all the required documents, so it’s absolutely crucial to send these items in by the deadline.

 Very!
 Email is the main way we communicate with you throughout the admissions season.
-This includes, among other things, the initial acknowledgment that we received your application, information about our Application Checklist page, whether you need to supply us with missing documents to complete your application, and online admissions decisions.
+This includes, among other things, the initial acknowledgment that we received your application, information about our Yale Admissions Status Portal, whether you need to supply us with missing documents to complete your application, and online admissions decisions.
 Please be sure that the email address you supply is functional and check it often.

 I have taken the AMC, AIME, or participated in academic Olympiads.
 Does Yale want to know my scores?
 Where should I report this information?